|

 So hopefully the following will help to clarify.

-Year When Person Yr of Life Extra Days in * Example only *
+Year When Person Yr of Life Extra Son Born Year

 early 1650 Arphaxad